gmlewis/godot-liverpool-rummy/PRIVACY-POLICY.md

 ## Permissions

-Multiplayer Liverpool Rummy may request the following device permissions solely for core functionality:
+Multiplayer Moonridge Rummy may request the following device permissions solely for core functionality:
 - **Network Access** : Only for peer-to-peer multiplayer connections between players

 We do not use permissions to collect, transmit, or share any personal data.